Rento11/inventoryandbilling/README.md

 # Stock Management and Billing Web Application

- A web-based Software as a Service (SaaS) platform designed to simplify stock management and billing processes for businesses.
+ A web-based Software platform designed to simplify stock management and billing processes for businesses.
 Whether you're a small retailer or a large enterprise, this software will offers intuitive tools to streamline your inventory tracking and invoicing.

 ## Features